sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/custom-nginx-authentication-with-auth-url-annotation/README.md

 If the JWT token is not expired then `jwt-rest-service` will return a Http 200 status.
 If JWT is expired it will return a Http 400 response code.

 <br/>

 The following is the workflow with numbers reflecting the workflow sequence:
-(The following is a mermaidjs diagram.
-If it doesn't render click on the [README](#customize-authentication-for-nginx-ingress-controller) file):
+The following is a mermaidjs diagram.
+If it doesn't render click on the [README file](#customize-authentication-for-nginx-ingress-controller):

 ```mermaid